haihala/whoops-all-grapplers/docs/1. Projects/Tasks/Metaphases to moves.md

 - [ ] Parser head like structure for advancing moves and making the meta decisions (keeping track of relevant info)
 	- [ ] Store that in the activity, as it's a part of that and should vanish if the user gets hit
 	- [ ] Make sure to restore normal moveset

-# Other misc concerns
-- [ ] Currently doing a move while crouching will nudge the charcter up a bit, causing issues.
-	- Caused by the size change in crouching system probably